A Celiac’s Gluten Free Guide to Vietnam

 As a celiac, eating gluten free in Vietnam was not only possible but gloriously easy.
 Once I learned the ingredients I needed to avoid, I stuck to street food where I could see dishes being made and I explored to my taste buds’ content.

 The following guide will help people navigate Vietnam with an eye to avoiding gluten.
-I am very sensitive and have avoided some dishes at restaurants where oil could be contaminated.
+I am very sensitive and have avoided some dishes at restaurants where oil could have cross-contact with gluten.
 The benefit of street food is that often the stalls are one-stop wonders, and if it involves something fried on the spot, the oil is only used for that product.

 Eating in Vietnam was a pleasure, but also a good part of why I love to write about food.
 It isn’t just about taste, but the experience of sharing a meal in the midst of chaos, sitting on a blue plastic chair.